Douglas M. Smith

 Douglas M. Smith (born August 5, 1990) is an American legislator serving as the New York State Assemblyman for the 5th district since 2018.

 Life and career

 Smith was born and raised on Long Island and graduated Sachem High School in Lake Ronkonkoma and went on to earn degrees in Mathematics and Adolescent Education from St. Joseph's University in Patchogue.
 Smith is a former high school mathematics teacher.
 Immediately prior to his election to the New York State Assembly, Smith served as Chief of Staff to his predecessor Assemblyman Alfred C. Graf.

-He is currently serving in his fifth term in the New York State Assembly representing the 5th Assembly District and is the top republican on the influential Assembly Education Committee.
+He is currently serving in his fifth term in the New York State Assembly representing the 5th Assembly District and is the top republican on the Assembly Education Committee.

 On July 1, 2025, Smith was elected Chairman of the Town of Islip Republican Committee, after previously serving as Vice Chairman.

 Smith resides in Holbrook, New York, with his wife Elizabeth and their daughter Sophie.